-This article is more a reminder for me and something I can send a friend to understand my reasoning, if I ever speak about this topic again.
+This article is more a reminder for me and something I can send a friend to understand my reasoning, if I ever speak about this topic.
 In addition I hope this might help someone or at least challenges you to think about this topic.

-I actually don’t want to die and want to experience a lot more, but if it happens than I don’t mind and will die with a big fat smile on my face with tears of joy, happiness, gratitude, and love in my eyes.
+I actually don’t want to die and I want to experience a lot more, but if it happens then I don’t mind and will die with a big fat smile on my face with tears of joy, happiness, gratitude, and love in my eyes.

 Why is that?

-While thinking a lot about death and dying due to the fact that we probably (This depends on our progress in technology and we might have by the end of this century or in the next the technology that you don’t have to die) all have to die on day, I thought about what makes life valueable for me and what are the things and experiences that would make my life worthwhile.
+While thinking a lot about death and dying due to the fact that we probably all have to die (this depends on our progress in technology and we might have by the end of this century or in the next the technology that you don’t have to die) one day, I thought about what makes life valuable for me and what are the things and experiences that would make my life worthwhile.

-After spending a lot of time thinking about this I found out that I already had experienced all the things, that make in my opinion my life worthwhile.
+After spending a lot of time thinking about this I found out that I already had experienced all the things that make, in my opinion, life worthwhile.